WildcatDiscovery/Kyler_Speed_Circuit/README.md

 Python notebooks should still be functioning and guiding.
 New Scripts have been written for the C# Application to use, as we wrapped the python code in a C# document to call the terminal.

+Assuming you have pip installed, you can install all of the dependencies that the python library requires by running pip install -r requirements.txt in your command line.
+I would advise doing this in a virtual environment, but that is up to the user.